Gab001-data/Football-Match-Prediction-Model/README.md

 ---

 ### Data Preparation
-perform the following preprocessing on the dataset to make it suitable for the model and for optimum performance.
+Perform the following preprocessing on the dataset to make it suitable for the model and for optimal performance.

 - Remove match records with missing feature values.
 - Standardize team/opponent names
 - Encode character features

 ### Running the model
-split the dataset into training and test. since the data is a time series, split using dates such that training sets have later date values.
+split the dataset into training and test sets. since the data is a time series, split using dates such that training sets have later dates.

-_Model selection:_ Three classification models namely; SVC-linear, SVC-rbf, and RandomForestClassifier are fitted to the training set. the best performing model(SVC-linear) is used for predictions.
+_Model selection:_ Three classification models namely; SVC-linear, SVC-rbf, and RandomForestClassifier were fitted to the training set. the best-performing model(SVC-linear) is used for predictions.

 ### Model Evaluation
-The models predictive performance on test sets is evaluated using the classification report metric. this provide a summary report contain model accuracy, f1_score, precision, and recall.
+The models' predictive performance on test sets is evaluated using the classification report metric. this provides a summary report containing model accuracy, f1_score, precision, and recall.

 ### Result
 [![model_performance](model_evaluation.png)]